JoBCB/Choreographing-an-Art-Catalogue/README.md

 			- distances between objects;
 			- one body or element in relation to another, to a group, or to the architecture;
 			- topography: the movement over a landscape, pattern, symmetry versus asymmetry,..
-		- how do you navigate around it?
+		- how do you navigate around it? what gestures are required to encounter the catalogue material?
 			- by order of..;
 			- (non)linearity; random sequence;
 			- zooming in diverse scales; from different angles and perspective, juxtaposition..;